What is bullying?

 - Internet abuse – using social networking sites to show pictures, embarrass others, set up groups and encourage others to take part in bullying online.

-- Report it to the game or social media platform and block the perpetrator.
+- If bullying is happening online, report it to the game or social media platform and block the perpetrator.
 Most games and social media platforms have an anti-bullying policy which can be found online.

 - If you think your child is being bullied online by peers from their school, report it to the school as soon as you can.